 1. Prep the peaches.
 Preheat your oven to 400 degrees F. Gather your peaches and peel, pit, and slice the peaches into thick slices.
 A trick to peeling peaches is to boil them for thirty seconds then stick them in cold water to cool down.
 The skin will peel right off.
 After prepping the peaches, melt ¼ cup of butter and pour into a large 9X13” pan.

 2. Mix the filling and pour into pan.
 In a large bowl, combine the sliced peaches, sugars, cinnamon, cornstarch and lemon juice.
 Toss everything together until nicely coated.
 Don’t worry if the filing seems to runny.
 The cornstarch will help thicken the filling while baking but the filing will not set up like a peach pie.
 This filling will be more on the runny side.
 Pour the peach mixture into the pan over the melted butter.
-Bake for 10 minutes in the preheated oven while preparing cobbler topping.

-4. Mix cobbler topping.
+2. Mix cobbler topping.
 Use a pastry cutter or your fingers to cut the cold butter into the flour mixture until it resembles coarse crumbs.
 Next, microwave ½ cup of water until it starts to boil.
 About a minute and a half.
 Grab your hot water and pour into the flour mixture.
 Stir until everything is combined.
 The hot water helps speed up the cooking process and keeps the cobbler fluffy.

-6. Bake cobbler for thirty minutes.
+2. Bake cobbler for thirty minutes.
 Sprinkle the cobbler with the additional 3 tablespoons of sugar.
 This adds a nice sugar crust on the top.
-Return the pan to the oven and bake for 30 minutes, until the topping is golden brown and the peach filling is bubbling up around the edges.
+Return the pan to the oven and bake for 30 to 40 minutes, until the topping is golden brown and the peach filling is bubbling up around the edges.
 Sometimes the fruit juices can bubble over so you may want to bake the cobbler on a baking sheet to catch the excess juice.

-7. Let the peach cobbler cool.
+3. Let the peach cobbler cool.
 Remove the cobbler from the oven and allow it to cool for at least 30 minutes to an hour.
-I know it's going to be difficult to wait, but you have to wait at least half an hour to give the cobbler a little time to set up so the syrup can thicken and the peaches won’t burn your tongue with the first bite.
+I know it’s going to be difficult to wait, but you have to wait at least half an hour to give the cobbler a little time to set up so the syrup can thicken and the peaches won’t burn your tongue with the first bite.
 Serve with vanilla ice cream when ready.

 Notes to make the Best Ever Peach Cobbler